 Oldest Tree in the World - Earth's Living Time Capsules

 The oldest tree in the world currently standing is Methuselah, a Great Basin bristlecone pine (Pinus longaeva) in California's White Mountains.
-At 4,854 years old, this very old tree was already ancient when the pyramids were built.
+At 4,854 years old, this very "old old tree" was already ancient when the pyramids were built.
 But how old can trees live exactly, and what secrets do these oldest trees hold about our planet's past?
+The remarkable fact is that the oldest living tree can tell us so much about climate and history.
+To learn more about what a tree is and why it matters, explore our foundational article: Trees - Definition and Why They Matter.

 The oldest living tree - Methuselah's weathered bark shows millennia of survival.